embj-org/ej/guides/src/04-DispatcherSDK.md

 # Guide 04: Building custom tools with the Dispatcher SDK

+You can find the SDK's documentation in [crates.io](https://crates.io/crates/ej-dispatcher-sdk)

 ## Overview

 In the previous guide, we successfully set up an EJ Dispatcher and connected builders to create a centralized testing infrastructure.
 While we can now submit jobs and see results through the `ejcli` tool, we haven't yet explored how to programmatically interact with the dispatcher or analyze the results it produces.